OctopusDeploy/blog/blog/2020-02/deploying-ssis/index.md

 Similar to TeamCity, Jenkins does not have any plugins available to perform a Visual Studio build.
 However, performing similar steps to the TeamCity solution should yield the same results.

 ### Packaging the artifact
 Once the SSIS project has been built, it will produce an .ispac file, which contains the necessary components for deployent.  .ispac isn't a standard archive like .zip or .nupkg, so we'll need to have an additional step that packages it up to a supported format.
-For ADO, TeamCity, and Jenkins, Octopus Deploy has plugins (extensions in the case of ADO), that contains steps that can do this.
+For ADO, TeamCity, and Jenkins, Octopus Deploy has plugins or extensions that contains steps that can do this.

 ### Pushing the artifact to a repository
-Once the .ispac file has been created, we need to package it up and send it to a repository, such as:
+Once the .ispac file has been packaged, we need to package it up and send it to a repository, such as:

 - Octopus Deploy built-in repository
 - Artifactory